BPS algebras and generalised Kac-Moody algebras from 2-Calabi-Yau categories: Introduction

-In the original paper \cite{harvey1996algebras} on BPS algebras of Harvey and Moore, a physical argument for the appearance of generalised Kac--Moody algebras in algebras of BPS states is given.
+In the original paper \cite{harvey1996algebras} on BPS algebras of Harvey and Moore, a physical argument for the appearance of generalised Kac--Moody (GKM) algebras in algebras of BPS states is given.
 In the study of operators via correspondences on Hilbert schemes of points on $\BoA^2$, it was shown by Nakajima and Grojnowski \cite{nakajima1997heisenberg,grojnowski1996instantons} that an infinite-dimensional Heisenberg algebra, which is a very particular generalised Kac--Moody Lie algebra, plays a central role.
 These papers in turn were inspired by the pioneering work of Nakajima \cite{nakajima1994instantons}, in which the deep connection between (usual) Kac--Moody Lie algebras and algebras of correspondences on quiver varieties was first uncovered.
 In this paper we explain how \emph{every} suitably geometric 2CY category gives rise to a (generalised) Kac--Moody Lie algebra.
-More precisely, we show that the BPS algebra of a 2CY category $\CA$ with good moduli stack of objects is the universal enveloping algebra of one half of a generalised Kac--Moody Lie algebra, and that the Cartan datum of this Lie algebra is explicitly given in terms of intersection cohomology of certain coarse moduli spaces of objects in $\CA$.
+More precisely, we show that the BPS algebra of a 2CY category $\CA$ with good moduli space of objects is the universal enveloping algebra of one half of a generalised Kac--Moody Lie algebra, and that the Cartan datum of this Lie algebra is explicitly given in terms of intersection cohomology of certain coarse moduli spaces of objects in $\CA$.
 Special cases of (the doubled versions of) these BPS Lie algebras are identified with algebras of correspondences appearing in \cite{nakajima1994instantons,nakajima1997heisenberg,nakajima1998quiver,grojnowski1996instantons}; indeed part of our motivation was to find a unified explanation for all of these results.
 On the other hand, our results apply to very general 2CY categories.
-Reflecting the range of 2CY categories in mathematics, we can then use our structural results to prove conjectures in combinatorics, representation theory, and algebraic geometry.
+Reflecting the range of 2CY categories in mathematics, we can then use our structural results to prove conjectures in combinatorics (positivity of cuspidal polynomials), representation theory (decomposition of the cohomology of Nakajima quiver varieties), and algebraic geometry (cohomological integrality for K3 surfaces).